vilicvane/turning/README.md

 });
 ```

-And we can transform those two states by two transformations:
+And we can transit those two states by two transitions:

 ```ts
 turning